 Hierarchical Attitudes towards Nature in the West

-Westerners’ treatment of animals is one expression of the fact that Western man sees himself as separate from nature and superior to other creatures.
-Western anthropocentrism is rooted in the Biblical and Hellenistic traditions.
-The attitudes these sources inspired, in turn, found an even more extreme expression in the writings of Christian theologians and scholars from the middle ages and the early Renaissance, thereby becoming incorporated into the cultural infrastructure of Western thought (Serpell 2007, 15–16).

 The Old Testament exhibits a clear and prominent hierarchy in many aspects of creation.
-At the top of the ladder, the one and only God reigns supreme; this is the Old Testament God, who is separate and superior to all other gods and who demands exclusivity: “Thou shalt have no other gods before me” (Exodus 20:3); “thou shalt not bow down thyself to them, nor serve them” (Exodus 20:5).
-And since the world is full of objects that one might worship (Kasher 2004, 33), he even orders: “Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth” (Exodus 20:4).
+At the top of the ladder, the one and only God reigns supreme; this is the Old Testament God, who is separate and superior to all other gods and who demands exclusivity: ‘Thou shalt have no other gods before me’ (Exodus 20:3); ‘thou shalt not bow down thyself to them, nor serve them’ (Exodus 20:5).
+And since the world is full of objects that one might worship (Kasher 2004: 33), he even orders: ‘Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth’ (Exodus 20:4).

-Second in the hierarchical ladder is man, the crown of creation: “For thou hast made him a little lower than the angels… thou hast put all things under his feet: all sheep and oxen, yea, and the beasts of the field; the fowl of the air, and the fish of the sea” (Psalms 8:5–8); “I have said, Ye are gods; and all of you are children of the most High” (Psalms 82:6).
-The Western tradition, which is based largely on Biblical cosmology, sees man as the most perfect of beings, superior to all other creatures.
-An additional hierarchy also exists among people, to differentiate those who have been chosen from among all other nations.
+Second in the hierarchical ladder is humanity, the crown of creation: ‘For thou hast made him a little lower than the angels… thou hast put all things under his feet: all sheep and oxen, yea, and the beasts of the field; the fowl of the air, and the fish of the sea’ (Psalms 8:5–8); ‘I have said, Ye are gods; and all of you are children of the most High’ (Psalms 82:6).
+The Western tradition, which is based largely on biblical cosmology, sees humanity as superior to all other creatures.
+That same hierarchy further orders people, distinguishing between the chosen people and all others, and further distinguishes between different chosen individuals.

-The idea of the chosen people makes frequent appearances in the text of Old Testament: “I give waters in the wilderness… to give drink to my people, my chosen” (Isaiah 43:20); “the Lord thy God hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth” (Deuteronomy 7:6); “for the Lord will not forsake his people for his great name’s sake: because it hath pleased the Lord to make you his people” (1 Samuel 12:22); “we are his people, and the sheep of his pasture” (Psalms 100:3).
+The idea of the chosen people makes frequent appearances in the text of Old Testament: ‘I give waters in the wilderness… to give drink to my people, my chosen’ (Isaiah 43:20); ‘the Lord thy God hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth’ (Deuteronomy 7:6); ‘for the Lord will not forsake his people for his great name’s sake: because it hath pleased the Lord to make you his people’ (1 Samuel 12:22); ‘we are his people, and the sheep of his pasture’ (Psalms 100:3).
 The People of Israel are described in the Old Testament as a chosen nation, separate from other nations and essentially unique.
-As a result, the narrative of the “chosen people” has become a dominant narrative among Jewish communities throughout the ages (Gertz 1995, 67).
+As a result, the narrative of the ‘chosen people’ has become a dominant narrative among Jewish communities throughout the ages (Gertz 1995, 67).
 For example, Yehuda Halevi’s celebrated work The Kuzari draws extensively on this narrative.
 Driven by the desire to bolster the faith in the heart of every member of his nation, Halevi depicts the Jewish people as unique among the nations by virtue of being chosen, of being sanctified by the Lord.
-He argues his point thus: “If we were required to keep the Torah because God created us, then all peoples would be equally obligated… But the Torah was given to us because God brought us out of Egypt and remained attached to us, since we are the chosen of humanity” (Halevi 2017, 45).
-In his eyes, the people of Israel carry the “seed of chosenness” that distinguishes them from among all other peoples.
+He argues his point thus: ‘If we were required to keep the Torah because God created us, then all peoples would be equally obligated… But the Torah was given to us because God brought us out of Egypt and remained attached to us, since we are the chosen of humanity’ (Halevi 2017: 45).
+In his eyes, the People of Israel carry the ‘seed of chosenness’ that distinguishes them from among all other peoples.